ctavispost/personalPortfolio/project04.md

 <section class="medBreak" markdown="1">
 <h2 class="centerGrid" markdown="1">Solution</h2>

-findthemasks.com has general guidelines and a curated list of donation locations, what they need, and how to give.
-It is searchable by country and region using Google Maps.
-Hospitals enter their information in through a linked form, and after moderators approve it, their details are automatically added to the index.
+findthemasks shows:
+- donation locations
+- what they need
+- how to give

+Hospitals add or remove their information through a linked form.
+After moderators approve it, the index automatically updates.
+The resulting list is searchable by map and filters.
 </section>

 <section class="medBreak" markdown="1">